-- Tighten the big end nuts until the bolt elongation reaches the length specified in the table. - Check the length [F] of the connecting rod bolts. - ★If the stretch is more than the usable range, the bolt has stretched too much.
+- Tighten the big end nuts until the bolt elongation reaches the length specified in the table. - Check the length of the connecting rod bolts. - ★ If the stretch is more than the usable range, the bolt has stretched too much.
 An overelongated bolt may break in use.

-Bolt Length Bolt Length Bolt Stretch after tightening before tightening DOIL SHELCH
+Bolt Length after tightening - Bolt Length before tightening = Bolt Stretch